What makes the Grand Canyon grand – a continuation

 The eight native species belong to only two families – minnows and suckers – and six of the eight are found only in the Colorado River Basin.
 Today, particularly close to the Glen Canyon Dam, (completed in 1963) the most common species are non-native rainbow and brown trout.

 And now, we’ve reached Maricopa Point and the end of the Trail of Time.
 At the beginning of the walk, the embedded trail marker read 920 million years ago.
-We’ve now figuratively traveled back more than three billion years and the end of our temporal journey is signified by this marker.
+We’ve now figuratively traveled back more than three thousand million years and the end of our temporal journey is signified by this marker.

 I hope you feel you know the Grand Canyon a little better than you did when you set out with me.